kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 Note that this won't cause the autoscaler to select bigger nodes vs. smaller, as it can add multiple smaller nodes at once.

-* `least-waste` - selects the node group that will have the least idle CPU (if tied, unused memory) after scale-up.
+* `least-waste` - this is the default expander, selects the node group that will have the least idle CPU (if tied, unused memory) after scale-up.
 This is useful when you have different classes of nodes, for example, high CPU or high memory nodes, and only want to expand those when there are pending pods that need a lot of those resources.

 * `least-nodes` - selects the node group that will use the least number of nodes after scale-up.
 This is useful when you want to minimize the number of nodes in the cluster and instead opt for fewer larger nodes.
 Useful when chained with the `most-pods` expander before it to ensure that the node group selected can fit the most pods on the fewest nodes.